Season start 22.5.21 / Covid 19 Protection / About us / Safety and Equipment

 Day trips, morning and family trips meet at 10:20 at the latest, the meeting time for afternoon trips is 13:20.

 What’s the minimum age for rafting?

-The minimum age for a normal rafting trip is 14, however on family trips we have a minimum age requirement of 8 or 1.2m (please note that while a child my be old enough, if they do not fulfil the minimum height requirement they cannot go on the river)
+The minimum age for a normal rafting trip is 14, however on family trips we have a minimum age requirement of 8 years or 1.2m (please note that while a child may be old enough, if they do not fulfill the minimum height requirement they cannot go on the river)